ringwormGO-organization/Termi/README.md

 - [cppfetch](https://github.com/Phate6660/cppfetch) - for Termi's `neofetch`
 - [dl-libraries.html](https://tldp.org/HOWTO/Program-Library-HOWTO/dl-libraries.html) - for loading functions from .so files at runtime
 - Other artcicles about programming (web format, books, etc.)

+*Word `terminal` might not be the best word to describe this project*
 ____________________________________

 Thank you for choosing Termi.